TimothyRLaMora734/ThemeAdjustments/README.md

 # ThemeAdjustments
- This is for primarily theming macOS Catalina but could aply to macOS Mojave too
+ This is for primarily theming macOS Catalina but could apply to macOS Mojave too

 Hello everyone,